metalibm/axf/README.md

 Other fields are optional:
 - **tag** which permits to give a comprehensive name to an approximation (e.g. `"tanh-fp32"`)
-- **approx_param** which is a class-specific map describing the parameter of the approximation instance
+- **approx_params** which is a class-specific map describing the parameter of the approximation instance

 ### Note on error bound
 The bound on the approximation error listed in `approx_error` under the field `bound` is not a target but a realization: an AXF description is only valid if the absolute value of the approximation error of the described scheme is less than or equal to the listed value.